Running and deploying the controller

 make deploy IMG=<some-registry>/<project-name>:tag

-If we list cronjobs again like we did before, we should see the controller functioning again!
+If you list cronjobs again like before, you should see the controller functioning again!